 Patient data was collected, including age, gender, duration of pain in months, location of pain on either the left or right side, information on previous treatment, and whether a single or two isocenter was used for target selection.
 Pain assessment scores from pre and post-treatment using the BNI scale were also obtained.
 Additionally, information on any complications and the duration of pain relief in weeks were recorded.
 The analysis focused on the associations between pain control status, complications, and recurrence between single and two isocenters.
-The BNI pain intensity score includes five classes: no trigeminal pain and no medicines required; II=occasional pain and not requiring medicines; IV= some patient not adequately controlled with medicines and V= severe pain and no pain relief.
+The BNI pain intensity score includes five classes: no trigeminal pain and no medicines; III=some pain adequately controlled with the medicines; IV= some patient not adequately controlled with medicines and V= severe pain and no pain relief.